janus-idp/backstage-showcase/e2e-tests/docs/CI.md

   - Running specific versions of OpenShift (OCP 4.14, 4.15, latest).
 - **RHDH Instances:**
   - Deployed with predefined configurations suitable for testing.
-  - Ensures consistency across test runs.
+  - Ensures consistency across test runs and environments.
 - **Environment Variables and Secrets:**
   - Environment variables such as `AKS_NIGHTLY_CLUSTER_NAME` and secrets like GitHub credentials are stored securely in the **OpenShift-CI Vault**.
     - Located under **Pipeline** and **e2e-tests Secrets**.
-  - These are made available to the scripts during runtime through secure methods.
+  - These are securely accessed by the scripts during runtime through environment variables.
 - **Secrets Management:**
   - All sensitive information is managed securely within the OpenShift-CI Vault.
-  - Access is controlled and audited to maintain security compliance.
+  - Access is controlled and audited to maintain security compliance, following best practices and compliance standards.

 ### Maintenance Procedures

 - **Upgrades:**
   - Clusters are upgraded to new versions as they become supported.
-  - Upgrades are planned to minimize disruption to testing schedules.
+  - Upgrades are tested in staging environments before being applied to ensure they do not disrupt CI processes.
 - **Monitoring:**
-  - Continuous monitoring for issues.
+  - Continuous monitoring is in place for issues.
-  - Logs and alerts set up for proactive management.
+  - Logs and alerts are set up for proactive management and quick response to any anomalies.
 - **Artifacts Retention Policy:**
   - All test results and artifacts are retained for a period of **6 months**.
-  - This allows for historical analysis and auditing if necessary.
+  - This allows for historical analysis, auditing, and troubleshooting if necessary.